Signed Into Law

 Which agencies enforce HB5651?

-HB5651 is enforced by Texas Commission on Environmental Quality (TCEQ), Montgomery County Water Control and Improvement District No. 7 Board of Directors and Texas Transportation Commission (regarding state-maintained road standards).
+HB5651 is enforced by Montgomery County Water Control and Improvement District No. 7 Board of Directors, Texas Commission on Environmental Quality (TCEQ) and Texas Transportation Commission (regarding state-maintained road standards).

 Q

-The compliance urgency for HB5651 is rated as "low".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB5651 is rated as "low".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q